• Home

 • Access: API

 OpenAI's Generative Pre-trained Transformer (GPT) models kickstarted the latest AI hype cycle.
-There are two main models currently available: GPT-3.5-turbo and GPT-4.
-GPT is a general-purpose LLM with an API, and it's used by a diverse range of companies—including Microsoft, Duolingo, Stripe, Descript, Dropbox, and Zapier—to power countless different tools.
+There are two main models currently available: GPT-4o and GPT-4o mini.
+Both are also multimodal models, so they can also handle images and audio.
+All the different versions of GPT are general-purpose AI models with an API, and they're used by a diverse range of companies—including Microsoft, Duolingo, Stripe, Descript, Dropbox, and Zapier—to power countless different tools.
 Still, ChatGPT is probably the most popular demo of its powers.

 You can also connect Zapier to GPT or ChatGPT, so you can use GPT straight from the other apps in your tech stack.
 Here's more about how to automate ChatGPT, or you can get started with one of these pre-made workflows.